polybar/polybar/README.md

   This module is still WIP.

-  Mute and volume changes should affect the appropriate mixers depending on weather the headphones are plugged in or not.
-Still need to add separate output formats to indicate it.
+  TODO: Add custom format for when the headphones are plugged in.

   ~~~ ini
   [module/volume]